 Insurance on your second home may also cost more than your primary residence.
 Vacation homes are vacant more often, guests will likely be staying on a regular basis, and the house may be in a remote area which all increase risk for the insurer.

 You should also check with a tax professional to determine what expenses you can write off on your vacation home.
 Don’t assume you will be able to write off things like mortgage interest without knowing what’s allowed.

 Homes at the beach may be subject to storm damage or destruction.
 Homes on golf courses may sit empty when the economy is struggling or when supply outweighs demand.
 Vacation rental properties also incur more wear-and-tear and damage as tenants come and go.

-Vacation property investors assume a lot of risks as there are many things out of their control or difficult to control.
+Property investors with vacation rentals assume a lot of risks as there are many things out of their control or difficult to control.

 What About Buying a Timeshare?

 If you accepted or considered accepting the perks by sitting through a timeshare presentation and tour, you may wonder whether buying a timeshare would make a great vacation property.

 Keep in mind you aren’t buying your own vacation property when you buy a timeshare.
 You’re only buying a small part of a property with limited access to it.